 - Marketing Budget: Define this so that you can negotiate your pricing better

-- Client Activity: Understand where your client posts opening for jobs, active social media accounts so that you can build your strong presence there
+- Client Activity: Understand where your client posts opening for jobs, and active social media accounts so that you can build your strong presence there

 - Growth Prospects: If you are an expert in this niche, then knowing how your client is growing as a business in the industry is important to understand how long the client will stay with you